GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Introduction

 \textbf{Our contributions.} In this paper, we aim at bridging the gap between BRPS protocols and robust Dynamic GL, two lines of work previously studied in isolation.
-To this end, we propose \system, a Gossip Learning framework in a non i.i.d. setting that enables learning over sparse, dynamic graphs in the presence of a Byzantine fraction $\byzFrac$ of nodes, which can simultaneously send poisonous models and corrupt the peer sampling process. \system combines two key components: (i) a History-aware Peer Sampling protocol (HaPS), which maintains a monotonically expanding set of encountered identifiers to limit the proportion of Byzantine nodes in local neighborhoods.
+To this end, we propose \textbf{\system}, a Gossip Learning framework in a non independently and identically (\ie, non-i.i.d) data distribution setting that enables learning over sparse, dynamic graphs in the presence of a Byzantine fraction $\byzFrac$ of nodes, which can simultaneously send poisoned models and corrupt the peer sampling process. \system combines two key components: (i) \textbf{a History-aware Peer Sampling protocol (HaPS)}, which maintains a monotonically expanding set of encountered identifiers to limit the proportion of Byzantine nodes in local neighborhoods.
 We formally analyze HaPS and show that the time-dependent proportion of Byzantine nodes in local views, $B(t)$, decays exponentially over time.
-We use this insight to design the second component of \system, (ii) an Adaptive Probabilistic Threshold (APT), which leverages $B(t)$ and a Chernoff bound~\cite{chernoff1952measure} to compute adaptive filtering thresholds that guarantee, with high probability, the correctness of the underlying robust aggregator.
-From the robust aggregator's perspective, \system translates the dynamic setting—where the Byzantine proportion can arbitrarily vary, into a setting with bounded adversarial presence, all while preserving the appealing properties of Dynamic GL.
+We use this insight to design the second component of \system, (ii)\textbf{ an Adaptive Probabilistic Threshold (APT)}, which leverages $B(t)$ and a Chernoff bound~\cite{chernoff1952measure} to compute adaptive filtering thresholds that guarantee, with high probability, the correctness of the underlying robust aggregator.
+Finally, we formally prove that \system eventually satisfies the spectral and connectivity conditions (with high prob.) required for robust aggregation, thus guaranteeing convergence under standard assumptions.

-Our empirical evaluation demonstrates that \system enables robust Gossip Learning even under strong adversarial conditions, including two of the strongest model poisoning attacks~\cite{xie2020fall,baruch2019little}, various degrees of flooding attacks, and high Byzantine presence.
-We evaluate \system using two robust aggregators, namely Clipped Summation~(CS) and Geometric Trimmed Summation~(GTS)~\cite{gaucher2024achieving}, and compare it with a state-of-the-art BRPS, namely BASALT~\cite{auvolat2023basalt}.
-In particular, we show that \system (i) convergences with up to 30\% Byzantine nodes, (ii) improves convergence speed through adaptive thresholding, and (iii) enables robust learning under graphs that are up to 9 times sparser than those required by the theory of robust aggregators.
+Our empirical evaluation demonstrates that \system enables robust Gossip Learning even under strong adversarial conditions, including two of the strongest model poisoning attacks~\cite{xie2020fall,baruch2019little}, various degrees of flooding attacks and up to 30\% of Byzantine presence.
+We evaluate \system using two robust aggregators, namely Clipped Summation~(CS) and Geometric Trimmed Summation~(GTS)~\cite{gaucher2024achieving}, and compare \system to a state-of-the-art BRPS, namely BASALT~\cite{auvolat2023basalt}.
+In particular, we show that \system (i) converges with up to 30\% Byzantine nodes, (ii) improves convergence speed through adaptive thresholding, and (iii) enables robust learning under graphs that are up to 9 times less costly communication wise than required by the theory of robust aggregators.